microsoft/genaiscript/docs/src/content/docs/reference/scripts/specs.md

   order: 100
 ---

 To start using GenAIScript, create a new `.gpspec.md` file and start adding content as markdown.
-Right click and run "Run GenAIScript" to see the results.
+Right click and run **Run GenAIScript...** to see the results.

 ```markdown
 # email address recognizer